 At twelve months of age, most babies:

 At 1 1/2 years of age, most babies:

 Early Help Makes a Difference - Developed by NYS Dept. of Health, Bureau of Early Intervention

 Where Can Parents Get Help?

-Call the Early Intervention Program at the Westchester County Health Department at (914) 813-5094.
-Suport staff will put you in touch with an Initial Service Coordinator who will assist you with the Early Intervention process to determine if your chld is eligible for the Early Intervention Program.
+Call the Early Intervention Program, Westchester County Health Department at (914) 813-5094.
+Support staff will put you in touch with an Initial Service Coordinator who will assist you with the Early Intervention process to determine if your child is eligible for the Early Intervention Program.

 What Help is Available?

-If your child is found eligible, the Early Intervention Program can provide a variety of therapeutic and support services for you and your infant/toddler with disabilities, including: evaluation services (hearing and vision screening), home visits, speech, phsical and other therapies, child development groups, and family counselling.
+If your child is found eligible, the Early Intervention Program can provide a variety of therapeutic and support services for you and your infant/toddler with disabilities, including: evaluation services (hearing and vision screening), home visits, speech, physical and other therapies, child development groups, and family counseling.
 These services are provided at no cost to you.

 What Children Need Early Help?